 The Limitation of Hybrid CMS

 While a hybrid CMS has upsides of both headless and monolithic solutions, there is one thing to be aware of when looking into a hybrid CMS.
 Some hybrid solutions are not built as API-first systems.
 Because of the headless CMS’s popularity, some companies add APIs to their monolithic CMS and call the system a hybrid CMS.
-Because a hybrid CMS still has a frontend similar to a monolithic CMS, it doesn’t have unlimited flexibility when it comes time to take advantage of API-powered services, integrations, and omnichannel content delivery to internet-enabled devices.
+Because a hybrid CMS still has a front end similar to a monolithic CMS, it doesn’t have unlimited flexibility for taking advantage of API-powered services, integrations and omnichannel content delivery to internet-enabled devices.

 But what we can do is give you these questions that will help you start narrowing down your priorities and thus, which content management system is best for you: